szf2020/robot_faces/README.md

 ## Notes

 Would like a way to parameterise the window dimensions but need to figure out a way to dynamically resize an SFML window.

+What to do about default width and height?

 ## Authors